-Barcelona attacks: Spanish royals join memorial for victims
+Police unsure whether Barcelona suspect crossed French border

 The ruins of the house in Alcanar, a quiet beach town about 125 miles (201 kilometers) south of Barcelona, may hold the key to unraveling the plans and methods of the terror cell.

+Police said Sunday that the group inside the house had been planning for "one or more" attacks on Barcelona.
+The remains of two people have been found on the site so far, police said.

-Police suspect the property was being used as a base to make explosives that could have caused even more devastating attacks in Barcelona, Cambrils and possibly elsewhere had they not blown up prematurely.
+Authorities suspect the property was being used as a base to make explosives that could have caused even more devastating attacks in Barcelona, Cambrils and possibly elsewhere had they not blown up prematurely.

 Explosives experts brought in a bulldozer Saturday to clear rubble before conducting a number of controlled explosions at the site in Alcanar's Montecarlo area.

+So far, police have found more than 100 of gas canisters on site.

-The city's vice mayor, Jordi Bort, told CNN the house belonged to a bank and the group had been squatting there illegally without its knowledge.
+The city's vice mayor, Jordi Bort, told CNN the house belonged to a bank and that the group had been squatting there illegally without its knowledge.

 The town is home to a mix of yearlong residents and others who just spend holidays or weekends here, he said.
 Neighbors said they did not suspect any wrongdoing at the property.